Practice Policies & Patient Information

 By not phoning in and cancelling unwanted appointments we are not able to offer these appointments to another patient to use.

-Please always ensure you CANCEL your appointment in good time if you know you cannot attend – telephone our dedicated cancellation line on 01623 664820, if you have received an appointment confirmation by text message – reply CANCEL and if you have access via the NHS App or SystmOne Online you can also CANCEL your appointments there.
-Alternatively you can telephone reception on 01623 648880 and wait to be answered by a Receptionist.
+Please always ensure you CANCEL your appointment in good time if you know you cannot attend, if you have received an appointment confirmation by text message – reply CANCEL and if you have access via the NHS App or SystmOne Online you can also CANCEL your appointments there.
+Alternatively you can telephone reception on 01623 648880 and wait to be answered by a Receptionist or select 0 and leave a message with details of the appointment that is no longer required, with the full patient name and Date of Birth.

 Policy for Missed Appointments